We'll forward you a detailed program overview immediately.

 Yes.
 Although we strongly discourage any type of business calls except during breaks and lunch, we would assist you if the conference call was urgent.
 We could provide you with a quiet location as long as we were informed in advance.

 Each student is different and at times, personal situations arise that can make learning difficult.
 On an individual basis, we will work with you to determine in the best path forward.
-It may include moving to a part-time MBA program, taking a leave of absence, or waiting for another Executive MBA program to start up.
+It may include moving to a part-time MBA program, transitioning into the Online Executive MBA program, taking a leave of absence, or waiting for another on campus Executive MBA cohort to start up.

 Yes.
 You need to inform your family and friends that you will be taking a rigorous Executive MBA program for the next 15 months and your time will be very limited in terms of social activities.
 However, with enough time to plan, you can attend many functions.
 Some students have been known to always keep reading assignments handy so that any time spent waiting can be put to effective study time.